-This section contains games and activities which can be used as warmers or fillers.
-Get your students loosened up before moving on to more challenging tasks.
-Posts include the big list of no preparation warm ups and pass the bomb.
+This section contains a variety of warmers and fillers.
+Loosen your students up with something fun before moving on to more demanding tasks.
+Popular posts include the big list of no preparation warm-ups, the A to Z game, and pass the bomb.

 This page contains sets of printable conversation cards based on more than 50 ESL topics.
 These discussion questions are designed to initiate lively debate and deepen the students’ knowledge of each other.
 A collection of 50 topics with additional learning activities is available as a PDF eBook and an A4 paperback book.